What is the difference Between a Typical Divorce Process and a Collaborative Divorce in Tampa Bay?

 Collaborative Divorce Process in Florida

 The Collaborative divorce process is designed to assist divorcing couples in settling their disputes out of court (without litigation) by utilizing attorneys, facilitators and accountants.
 The collaborative divorce process still adheres to Florida Statutes with regards to equitable distribution, child support, child custody and alimony, with the exception that the collaborative team and the parties works together towards solutions and conflict resolution, in an effort to minimize the emotional stress and financial expense of litigation.
+There are important things to understand about the collaborative process should you decide to take that route.

 Collaborative Law in Florida has Become a Popular Choice for Many Couples Especially in High Asset Divorces.